ThespianNemo/bamazon/README.md

 3. Add to Inventory
 4. Add New Product

-If a manager selects View Products for Sale, the app should list every available item: the item IDs, names, prices, and quantities.
+If a manager selects *View Products for Sale*, the application will list every available item in the database.
-If a manager selects View Low Inventory, then it should list all items with an inventory count lower than five.
+If a manager selects *View Low Inventory*, then a list all items with an inventory count lower than five is displayed.
-If a manager selects Add to Inventory, your app should display a prompt that will let the manager "add more" of any item currently in the store.
+If a manager selects *Add to Inventory*, the application will display a prompt that will let the manager increase the quantity of any product currently on hand.
-If a manager selects Add New Product, it should allow the manager to add a completely new product to the store.
+If a manager selects *Add New Product*, the application will allow the manager to add a new product to the store database.